nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Integration order
 ~~~~~~~~~~~~~~~~~

 The recommended update sequence for a spiking neuron model is shown below, which is optimal ("gives the fewest surprises") in the case the simulator uses a minimum synaptic transmission delay (this includes NEST).
-In this sequence, first the subthreshold dynamics are evaluated (that is, ``integrate_odes()`` is called; in the simplest case, all equations are solved simultaneously) and only afterwards, incoming spikes are processed (by calling ``process_input()``).
+In this sequence, first the subthreshold dynamics are evaluated (that is, ``integrate_odes()`` is called; in the simplest case, all equations are solved simultaneously) and only afterwards, incoming spikes are processed.

 .. figure:: https://raw.githubusercontent.com/clinssen/nestml/integrate_specific_odes/doc/fig/integration_order.png
    :alt: Integration order.
 Modified after [1]_, their Fig. 10.2.